bwkeller/project2501.ca/pages/index.md

 <p>At McMaster, I worked with <a href="http://imp.mcmaster.ca/">Dr. James
 Wadsley</a> in the Physics &amp; Astronomy department.
-My PhD research was focussed around understanding how the energy released from supernovae explosions regulated the flow of gas through galaxies, and how that gas is converted into stars.</p>
+My PhD research was focused around understanding how the energy released from supernovae explosions regulated the flow of gas through galaxies, and how that gas is converted into stars.</p>